Every spring and summer an epic battle goes on in my backyard:

 2. Lay chicken wire or plant stakes just under the dirt.

-The idea with laying chicken wire or garden stakes (upside down) in your containers is that it prevents squirrels from being able to dig.
+The idea with laying chicken wire or garden stakes, upside down, (affiliate link) in your containers is that it prevents squirrels from being able to dig.
 Thus no holes in your pots where they have tried to bury food plus they can’t get to your flowers to dig them up.
 It won’t do any good if what they are after is the plants themselves though.

 This is one trick I’m itching to try out.
 I just get so excited when I get new flowers that I forget to put the chicken wire into the pot first.